Ian Burton BSc(Hons)(Psych) FRGS MBPsS MBACP

 I work in Salisbury with on-street parking, bus services and a nearby train station.
 Under certain circumstances, home counselling may be available, if you wish.

 I offer open-ended and short-term counselling, with the aim of trying to help you come to a better understanding of your personal situation and support you in the changes you may wish to make.
-I enjoy working with all adults and young persons (16+).
-With experience of working with adults, teenagers, the military and the terminally ill, I have extensive experience of working with people with Anxiety, Stress, Depression, Eating Disorders, Bereavement, Relationship difficulties, OCD, PTSD and Combat Stress.
+I enjoy working with all adults and young persons.
+I have extensive experience of working with people with Anxiety, Stress, Panic Attacks, Depression, Phobias, Eating Disorders, Bereavement, Relationship difficulties, OCD, PTSD and Combat Stress.

 Counselling offers an opportunity to develop insights into why we think and behave in certain ways.
 Increased understanding can help us make meaningful changes and build confidence which enables us to act proactively and respond more positively to difficult situations.

 I believe it is never too late to change.

 With a BSc(Hons) degree in Psychology, I went on to train as a therapist with the wpf and graduated with a BACP Accredited Diploma in Psychodynamic Counselling.
 I have been providing counselling/psychotherapy since 2000.
 I am a Registered Graduate Member of the British Psychological Society (MBPsS) and on the Accredited Register of the Professional Standards Authority as a Registered Member of the British Association for Counselling and Psychotherapy (MBACP).
 I also have an Enhanced Government Disclosure and Barring Service (DBS) Certificate.